YetonDew/lexis/CONTRIBUTING.md

 1. **Commit your changes**: Once you’re satisfied with your work, commit your changes with a clear and descriptive message.
 2. **Push to your fork**: Push your branch with the changes to your fork on GitHub using `git push origin <your-branch-name>`.
-3. **Create a Pull Request (PR)**: In GitHub, go to your fork of *La velada del año 4* and click "Pull request" to start one.
+3. **Create a Pull Request (PR)**: In GitHub, go to your fork of Lexis and click "Pull request" to start one.
 Clearly describe the changes you’ve made and why they’re necessary or useful for the project.

 ---